JDX14/Hangman-Game/README.md

 # Word-Guesser
 Word guessing game.
+Uses GUI.
 Uses random word API.
 You will be prompted to enter a character.
 You are given 12 turns.
-At the end you will aksed if you want to stop or play again.
+At the end you will aksed if you are givven option to play again.